This article has links to products and services we love, which we may make commission from.

 The Romanians did not have a Tito to keep Moscow at arm’s length like former Yugoslavia did and this resulted in the Red Army ‘protecting’ the country for 14 years.
 Romania was made a Soviet satellite state, which meant its industries were nationalised and placed under the SovRom title, everything from petrol to media to hospitals to the movies were ‘looked after’ by Joseph Stalin.

-He even renamed the city of Brasov, ‘Stalin City’ to show who was boss.
+He even renamed the city of Brasov ‘Stalin City’.

-However, the big industry was not the only aspect of life that communism controlled.
-Landowners were evicted, many did not go down without fighting, burning their own farms down before the Red Army could get to them.
+However, industry was not the only aspect of life that communism controlled.
+Landowners were evicted, and many did not go down without fighting, burning their farms down before the Red Army could get to them.

-Education was heavily controlled, books were audited, bibles were made into toilet paper – so Romanians were literally wiping their asses with religion (which wasn’t banned, just heavily restricted).
+Education was heavily controlled, books were audited, and bibles were made into toilet paper – so Romanians were wiping their *** with religion, which wasn’t banned, just heavily restricted.

-Once tortured to the point of no return, prisoners were made into the torturer – maiming their old friends, no longer a human being themselves- ‘the brutality was boundless’.
+Once tortured, prisoners were made into the torturer – maiming their old friends, no longer a human being themselves- ‘the brutality was boundless’.

-By 1958, the Soviet tanks were leaving, and by 1965 the liked and then loathed, dictator Nicolae Ceauşescu was in power.
-This gallery displays, texts, images, and a clever computerised device, to convey what life was like in Romania.
+By 1958, the Soviet tanks began to leave, and by 1965, the liked and then loathed dictator Nicolae Ceauşescu was in power.

 Permanent Exhibition Area of the Sighet Memorial in Bucharest